 If you know you are 100% gluten free already and you are committed to never eating it, then there is no point in ordering this test.
 It’s a great test, but why waste your money on it.
 However, if you are still eating some gluten or want to enjoy it occasionally then I would highly recommend you get this test done.
 There are many serious health conditions either associated with or directly related to eating gluten (‘Is Gluten Bad For You?’).
 If a patient of mine tests positive for one or more of the proteins in this test, I will advise them to remove wheat/gluten from their diet for the rest fo their life.

 Cyrex Array 4 (proteins in dairy, alternative grains, coffee, etc.)

 Patients who have celiac disease or a non-celiac gluten intolerance are more likely to react to dairy proteins and some of the other proteins in this lab test.
 I recommend this test for patients if they have tested positive to the Cyrex Array 3 test.
 I also recommend this test to patients who have done the elimination diet and are still unsure about whether they are reacting to dairy or some of the other foods in this test.
 If a patient tests positive for one or more of the foods in this test, the patient won’t necessarily have to remove that food from their diet for the rest of their life.
-We may remove the foods they are reacting to in this test while we are treating some other underlying gut problems (gut infections, dysbiosis, or an overgrowth fo bacteria).
+We may remove the foods they are reacting to in this test while they are treating some other underlying gut problems.
 We may bring those same foods back into their diet later and then retest them with Cyrex Array 4 again.